vPeteWalker/EraWithOracle/patching_oracle/patching_oracle.rst

       Era also offers the ability to schedule patching application, allowing you to select a pre-determined maintenance window.
 For clustered database deployments, Era supports rolling updates, ensuring database accessibility throughout the update process.

 #.
-Select **Operations** from the dropdown menu to monitor the progress.
+Select **Operations** from the drop-down menu to monitor the progress.
 This process should take 20-40 minutes.
 Please wait for the *Patch Database Server VM* operation to successfully complete before moving on to the next step.

    During the patching process, Era will gracefully bring down database and Grid services, shut down the VM, replace the relevant virtual disks with thin clones from the 2.0 Software Profile, and bring the database server back online.

 #.
 Once the patching operation has completed, you can easily validate the VM is running with the patched software outside of Era.
-SSH into your *UserXX*\ **_oracle_prod** VM with the following credentials:
+SSH into your *USERXX*\ **_oracle_prod** VM with the following credentials:

    - **User Name** - `oracle`
    - **Password** - `Nutanix/4u`